 Bryan Sanderson, LPC chair, said he was “confident that today’s increase is unlikely to have a detrimental impact” on jobs, and would help those who felt high inflation most acutely.

 Consumer price inflation stood at 10.4 per cent in February.
-But Nye Cominetti, economist at the Resolution Foundation, a think-tank, said that since inflation was expected to fall to about 7 per cent in April, low-paid workers were “set to enjoy a rare real-terms pay boost” even as average UK wage growth, which eased to 6.5 per cent at the turn of the year, continued to lag the rise in prices.
+But Nye Cominetti, economist at the Resolution Foundation, a think-tank, said that since inflation was expected to fall to regarding 7 per cent in April, low-paid workers were “set to enjoy a rare real-terms pay boost” even as average UK wage growth, which eased to 6.5 per cent at the turn of the year, continued to lag the rise in prices.

 The boost to wages for the lowest paid will have knock-on effects, as employers seek to ensure that jobs higher up the pay scale remain attractive.
-Cominetti said this could benefit a further 5mn workers.
+Cominetti said this might benefit a further 5mn workers.

 However, it is unlikely to change a broader trend of slowing wage growth that the Bank of England’s Monetary Policy Committee called attention to when it raised interest rates last week.